oldsspecial/super-sniffle/.memory-bank/activeContext.md

 # Active Context: super-sniffle

 ## Current Focus
-**Successfully Completed Variable Reference Implementation** - Just completed implementing the `var()` function for clean variable reference handling in WITH clauses and other query constructs.
-The implementation provides a clear semantic distinction between properties (`prop()`) and variables (`var()`), solving the workaround issue we had with variable references.
+**Successfully Completed LIMIT and SKIP Clauses** - Just completed implementing the LIMIT and SKIP clauses for pagination and result limiting.
+These clauses complete the basic Cypher READ functionality, providing full support for result pagination, limiting, and offsetting.
+The implementation includes proper method chaining, parameter support, and integration with all existing clauses.

 ## Recent Changes
 - ✅ Implemented complete operator-based expression system